Buttery Lemon Shortbread Squares

-So I made a pan of lemony shortbread, took just one lousy picture, and then, we couldn’t stop eating it.
-After we demolished the whole darn batch in less than two days, I decided it best to file this gem away as shortbread perfection, and not make it again until next season, because I have zero self-control when it comes to buttery, floury sweet things and there are so many more to come between now and January.
+So I made a pan of lemony shortbread, and then, we couldn’t stop eating it.
+After we demolished the whole batch in less than two days, I decided it best to file this gem away as shortbread perfection, and not make it again until next season, because I have zero self-control when it comes to buttery, floury sweet things and there are so many more to come between now and January.

 Shortbread may not be the most photogenic of baked treats, but the flavors here are anything but boring, and I hope that the plain appearance won’t dissuade you from trying these buttery, crumbly shortbread bars tinged with vanilla and fragrant Meyer lemon zest.
 Trust me when I say that you’re going to really love these.